heynickc/awesome-ddd/readme.md

 - [MassTransit](https://github.com/MassTransit/MassTransit) - Distributed Application Framework for .NET.
 - [MediatR](https://github.com/jbogard/MediatR) - Supports request/response, commands, queries, notifications and events, synchronous and async with intelligent dispatching via C# generic variance.
 - [MessageRouter](https://github.com/QuickenLoans/MessageRouter) - Described in this video: [The Beating Heart of CQRS, or Actor-Based Message Routing on the CLR](https://vimeo.com/171178586) by Paulmichael Blasucci at the New York F# .NET User Group.
+- [NetDevPack](https://github.com/netdevpack) - A smart set of common classes and implementations to improve your development productivity using .NET (DDD, CQRS, Specification Pattern, MediatR, Validations, Notifications).
 - [NEventStore](https://github.com/NEventStore/NEventStore) - A persistence library used to abstract different storage implementations when using event sourcing as storage mechanism.
 - [NServiceBus](https://github.com/Particular/NServiceBus) - Service bus for .NET.
 - [Projac](https://github.com/yreynhout/Projac) - Projac is a set of projection libraries that allow you to write projections targetting various backing stores.